sambacha/spdx-runner/README.md

 ## Overview
 This specific script is for usage in `solidity` files but you can change it for any files.

-> NOTE: Soidity Support comes in ^0.6.8
+> NOTE: Solidity Support comes in ^0.6.8

 ## Example